A recent comment on LinkedIn got me thinking:

 Share interesting articles or videos you find online – this is much easier than writing everything yourself.
 It also shows that you’re watching industry trends – most people don’t have time to do this, and depend on people like you as ‘curators’.
 It’s an important role.

-Focus on LinkedIn, and also consider having a separate Facebook business page and Instagram business profile.
+Focus on LinkedIn – here’s how to update your profile.
+Also consider having a separate Facebook business page and Instagram business profile.
 Keep your private Facebook profile firmly locked – don’t mix business and personal content.
 Here’s how I keep a separate business Facebook Page.

 Build your confidence writing short posts and opinions, then you’ll be ready to write something longer… like this blog!
 Or submit opinion or knowledge pieces to trade magazines – they’re always after good, factual content.